msyamkumar/cs220-f21-projects/p1/README.md

 To hand in the notebook, complete the following steps:

-1. Save and run through the tests one last time (after you added your Net ID info). **Remember to follow all of the instructions from Step 4 to run the tests.**
+1. Save and run the tests one last time (after you added your Net ID info). **Remember to follow all of the instructions from Step 4 to save and run the tests.**
 2. Go to [https://www.msyamkumar.com/cs220/f21/submission.html](https://www.msyamkumar.com/cs220/f21/submission.html)
 3. Select "Project 1"
 4. Click "Choose File" and find your main.ipynb file